11–12Mathematics Advanced 11–12 Syllabus (2024)

 uses functions and relations to model, analyse and solve problems

-Use index laws to simplify expressions and solve problems involving positive, negative, zero or fractional indices
+Use Loading laws to simplify Loading and solve problems involving positive, negative, Loading or fractional Loading

-- Identify the conjugate of , and rationalise the denominators of expressions of the form and , where , , and are positive rational numbers
+- Identify a conjugate of , and rationalise the denominators of expressions of the form and , where , , and are positive rational numbers

 - Solve quadratic equations by factorisation, completing the square and using the quadratic formula where , and are real numbers and